deriv-com/flutter-chart/README.md

 #### Usage:

-All other previous properties from `Chart` widget are available here, except `overlaySeries` that is managed internally.
+All of the properties from the `Chart` widget are available here as well, except `overlaySeries`, `bottomSeries` that are managed internally.

 ```Dart
 DerivChart(